 Dr. Michael Tawney recalls that the beginning of his relationship with Port Huron Hospital was in his former roles as Director of Emergency Services and Vice President and Chief Medical Officer at Mount Clemens Regional Medical Center in Macomb County.
 While collaborating with Port Huron Hospital in the coordination of regional emergency medical plans, he recalls thinking the hospital was a unique "gem" in Southeastern Michigan.

 The theme of partnership has continued and grown in Dr. Tawney's current role as Vice President of Medical Affairs.
-As part of an independent hospital, Dr. Tawney sees increased collaboration and mutual respect with the hospital and community, and, as a medical doctor, he is also keenly aware of the collaboration between the hospital and the community's physicians.
+In his role, Dr. Tawney sees increased collaboration and mutual respect with the hospital and community, and, as a medical doctor, he is also keenly aware of the collaboration between the hospital and the community's physicians.
 "Here (At Port Huron Hospital) I feel we are in this together," says Dr, Tawney.
 "I find that the medical staff and hospital administration staff seem to be in alignment with a good understanding of our mutual relations...for instance, there is a good number of physicians (6) on the hospital board."

 Dr. Tawney feels this collaborative spirit is essential for the health of the Blue Water Area, especially in difficult times as the community faces double-digit unemployment.
 "The (poor) economy means there is less insurance, and annual physical exams are being put off or eliminated.
 Without preventive care or intervention, small medical problems are becoming major medical disasters," says Dr. Tawney.